 At other special events—because of heavy motor vehicle traffic—cycling may be discouraged, even though allowed.
 A high volume of traffic does not make for a fun cycling experience!

 For all special events, Pebble Beach Company—event by event—decides their policy on bicycles.
 How to know what the decision is for a particular event?
-Special event info may be posted on this site, or contact me.
-If you can’t reach me, call Pebble Beach Company–and ask for Safety Director Kevin Cole–to inquire.
+Sometimes special event date restrictions may be temporarily included in this post, or contact me.
+If you can’t reach me, call Pebble Beach Company–and ask for Safety Director Carlos Fraga–to inquire.
 Also, you will normally see signs up at Pebble Beach at those exceptional times, such as during the AT&T Pro-Am, if bikes are not allowed.

 * * * * *